jhsware/inferno-formlib/README.md

 # inferno-formlib
-The goal of this project is to create a bootstrap compatible form generation library for Inferno.js using isomorphic-schema schema definitions.
+The goal of this project is to create a bootstrap compatible form generation library for Inferno.js using isomorphic-schema definitions.

 ### DEV NOTES